Grain Free Coconut Flour Biscuits

 - Preheat oven to 400 degrees.
 Use a baking stone to prevent sticking, or parchment paper on a metal cookie sheet.

-- Combine the lemon juice and the milk in a measuring cup to equal one cup, then add vanilla, liquid stevia, melted coconut oil and finely ground flax seeds.
+- Combine the lemon juice and the milk in a measuring cup, then add vanilla, liquid stevia, melted coconut oil and finely ground flax seeds.
 Let sit for at least 3 minutes to thicken.
 The coconut oil should solidify slightly.

 - In a separate bowl, sift flours, salt and baking soda.
 Sifting here is important because the coconut flour tends to clump, which will leave you with flour pockets in your biscuits.

 - Pour the wet ingredients over the dry and stir quickly just to combine.
 Do no overmix.
 The mixture will be sticky at first, but as the flours absurd the liquids rather quickly, the consistency will change to be a bit thicker.